MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 ## Lab pre-requisites:

-Before you can start this exercise, you must have completed Module 1, Lab 1 to set up your environment.
+Before you can start this exercise, you must have completed **Lab 1.1** to set up your environment.

 ## Data Ingestion & Data Unification.